acsone/git-aggregator/README.rst

 The env file should contain `VAR=value` lines.
 Lines starting with # are ignored.

-You can also aggregate and automatically push the result to the target:
+You can also aggregate and automatically push the result to the target, if the ``target`` option is configured:

 .. code-block:: bash